forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Observations: High number of severe cases in the tourism regions in the South such as Goa or Puducherry.
 * Possible Causes: These regions have warm and humid climate in the Spring often due to South winds.
 Due to tourism air-conditioning is likely widespread (tourism brings culture, technology and money).

   > Tourism and travelling play an important role in culture and technological exchange across the world.
 Historic examples are numerous:
   > * Marco Polo brought back many things from his journey along the silk road.
-> * The first trams in Switzerland were not in the urban centres but up in mountainous and rural Engadin brought by British tourists.
+  > * The first trams in Switzerland were not in the urban centres but up in mountainous and rural Engadin brought by British tourists [to confirm].

 ### Nepal